berkels/match-series/README.md

 [2] Benjamin Berkels and Christian H. Liebscher.
 Joint non-rigid image registration and reconstruction for quantitative atomic resolution scanning transmission electron microscopy. *Ultramicroscopy*, 198:49--57, March 2019. [[DOI](https://dx.doi.org/10.1016/j.ultramic.2018.12.016) | [arXiv](https://arxiv.org/abs/1901.01709)]

+[3] Sönke Reiche and Benjamin Berkels.
+Automated stacking of seismic reflection data based on non-rigid image matching.
+Geophysics, 83(3):V171--V183, May 2018. [[DOI](http://dx.doi.org/10.1190/geo2017-0189.1)]

+[4] Sönke Reiche, Benjamin Berkels, and Benedikt Weiß.
+Automated static and moveout corrections of high-resolution seismic data from the Baltic Sea.
+Near Surface Geophysics, 2019. in press. [[DOI](http://dx.doi.org/10.1002/nsg.12068)]

+`matchSeries` implements [1-2], `matchSeismicSeries` implements [3-4].
+Note that the latter needs the options `USE_BLAS`, `USE_LAPACK` and `DUSE_SUITESPARSE` to be activated.

 It is based on the [QuocMesh software library](https://archive.ins.uni-bonn.de/numod.ins.uni-bonn.de/software/quocmesh/index.html), AG Rumpf, Institute for Numerical Simulation, University of Bonn, and distributed under the terms of the [Common Development and Distribution License](LICENSE.txt).
 Particularly, you can **download and use** this software **free of cost**.

 Some subdirectories contain code from other software projects, which is redistributed under the respective licenses: